The Best Dill Cultivars for all Your Needs

 (Anethum graveolens 'Superdukat'): Reaching 5 feet in height, Superdukat is a behemoth among dill varieties.
 It's a late bloomer with excellent seed production and bushy foliage.

-Tetra Dill (Anethum graveolens 'Tetra'): This bushy variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
-It also offers a continuous harvest of aromatic and flavorful leaves.
+Tetra Dill (Anethum graveolens 'Tetra'): This dill variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
+It also offers a continuous harvest of aromatic and tasty leaves with a complex blend of flavors reminiscent of dill with a whisper of fennel and anise in the mix.

-Dill for Small Spaces - Best Dill Cultivar for a Container Garden
+Dill for Small Spaces - Best Dill Cultivars for Containers

 Fernleaf Dill (Anethum graveolens 'Dwarfgurke'): This compact variety thrives in containers, providing a steady supply of fresh leaves for balcony gardeners.
 It is also slow to bolt.

-Teddy Dill (Anethum graveolens 'Teddy'): Similar to Fernleaf dill, Teddy is another excellent choice for container growing due to its small stature (12 to 18 inches) and fast maturing.
-It also produces abundant, closely packed leaves.
-A good candidate for baby leaf production.
+Teddy Dill (Anethum graveolens 'Teddy'): Similar to Fernleaf dill, Teddy is another excellent choice for container growing (12 to 18 inches) and fast growth.
+It also produces fine, closely packed leaves which makes it a good choice for baby leaf production, too.

 Greensleeves Dill (Anethum graveolens 'Green Sleeves') Grows to 18" tall.
 This slow bolting dill is dark green, compact and has the potential for a long harvest time.